arunqa/factory/README.md

 ### Context

-- Add Partial<govn.RenderContextSupplier<*Context>> to HtmlLayout, JsonLayout,
+- Add `Partial<govn.RenderContextSupplier<*Context>>` to HtmlLayout, JsonLayout,
   etc so that pages, partials, etc. can easily see which "environment" like production, sandbox, devl, test, etc. they are running in.
+  - This is especially helpful to show banners across the top/bottom of sites in dev/test/sandbox environments for clarity.

 ### Visualization